 If you’re going to lend to friends and family, rule No. 1 is this: Don’t lend money you can’t afford to lose.

-Of course, it’s hard to say “no” when friends or family approach us, especially if we’re obviously flush.
+Of course, it’s hard to say “no” when friends or family approach us.
 So, how do we go about it?
 By saying things other than “no,” such as:

 - “I have a strict anti-lending rule: I’ve lost too many relationships this way.”

 - “The last time I lent you money, you didn’t pay it back.
 I can’t do it again.
 Sorry.”

 The most important thing you can do is to formulate a policy before you need one.
 Then, you won’t have to think on your feet when the situation arises.
 Maybe you only lend in dire emergencies, or to relatives with jobs.
 Or, perhaps you decide not to lend to anyone under any circumstances.

 The important thing is to decide on a policy, memorize it, practice saying it and stick to it — no exceptions.
 Your response should be immediate and firm.